{Perfume Q & A} with Kathy of Colonial Drug - Tastes of Summer: 2007 Bestseller Summery Fragrances

 Truffit & Hill 1805

-Kathy could think of two immediately.
-She mentioned Sonia Rykiel Rose, which she described as "very clean and tailored" and then she evoked its olfactory opposite, that other side of a quintessential summer perfume, suggesting "a great Southern fragrance" that would be "heady" just the right way and that would be Molinard Gardenia in the Molinard 1849 collection.
+Kathy could think of two off the top of her head.
+She mentioned Sonia Rykiel Rose, which she described as "very clean and tailored" and then she evoked its olfactory opposite, that other side of a quintessential summer perfume, suggesting "a great Southern fragrance" that would be "heady" just the right way - and that would be in her view Molinard Gardenia in the Molinard 1849 collection.

 4711 Kölnisch Wasser